mokus0/smoker-control/thermistor-measurement-board/README.md

 This board is an analog front-end designed to be able to interface with a very wide variety of sensors.
 The immediate application is to read thermistors and RTDs, but it is massively overengineered for the task so it can be easily adapted to many other sensors.

 The board provides 16 single-ended channels (or, depending how the board is stuffed, these 16 channels can be paired in any combination for differential measurement).
-I haven't built the board yet but each input *should* have very high input impedance (around 2 GΩ), very low noise, very low offset error and very low gain error (after ADC calibration; ADC has relatively high initial error but decent linearity and very low drift).
-Up to 2 channels can be sampled simultaneously by a 24-bit ADC with programmable gain from 1 to 32 V/V, and the input amps can additionally be configured for different amounts of gain to widen the range the board can handle.
+I haven't built the board yet but each input *should* have very high input impedance (around 2 GΩ on the high gain channel and 10 TΩ on the unity-gain channel), very low noise, very good linearity and (after ADC calibration) very good overall accuracy.
+Up to 2 channels can be sampled simultaneously by a 24-bit ADC with programmable gain from 1 to 32 V/V, and the input amps are additionally configured for two different levels of gain (unity and 100x) to widen the range the board can handle.

 Each channel can also be independently connected to one of two bias supplies, with very accurate on-board voltage and current references.